The Craft · Pashwrap

 Where the needle becomes a language

-For Pashwrap's embroidered pieces, the woven Pashmina base goes to a sozni embroiderer โ a craftsperson who has spent years learning to pass a fine needle loaded with silk or Pashmina thread through the fabric from the reverse side, placing each stitch by feel and memory, with the design appearing only on the front surface they cannot see while working.
+For Pashwrap's embroidered pieces, the woven Pashmina base goes to a sozni embroiderer who passes a fine needle loaded with silk or Pashmina thread through the fabric from the reverse side, placing each stitch by feel and memory, with the design appearing only on the front surface they cannot see while working.

-The floral and paisley motifs produced by this process โ the chinar leaf, the flowering vine, the buta โ are the same motifs that appeared in Mughal court commissions four centuries ago.
+The floral and paisley motifs — the chinar leaf, the flowering vine, the buta — are the same motifs that appeared in Mughal court commissions four centuries ago.
 The needle technique is unchanged.
-The motif vocabulary is unchanged.
-The piece that arrives with you contains stitches that connect, in an unbroken line of craft transmission, to the workshops of 16th-century Srinagar.
+The piece that arrives with you connects, in an unbroken line of craft transmission, to the workshops of 16th-century Srinagar.

 Finishing & Inspection